Always preserve the tree structure in the project jump box

 Patch by Jens Krämer.

-#1 Updated by Jens Krämer 12 months ago
+#1 Updated by Jens Krämer about 1 year ago

 Actually a few of our customers at Planio had the exact same complaints, attached is a patch against current master which implements the following changes:

 - always renders the full project tree in the third section of the jump box (that is, it does not exclude favorites and recently used projects)

 - in case the user enters a query, only one "Results" section is rendered instead of filtering all three sections

 #7 Updated by Go MAEDA about 1 year ago